Last reviewed by Netlify Support on 13 Sep 2021

 It is also quite common for TXT records to be required for the sending of emails - for example for SPF, DKIM, and DMARC.
 Please copy all your TXT records as well.

-If you copied all the MX and TXT records to Netlify, your email service will continue working with zero downtime.
+If you copied all the MX and TXT records to Netlify correctly, your email service will continue working with zero downtime.

 People emailing you won’t even know the change happened because there will be no change from their point of view.
-Again, only if you copy the records first.
+Again, only if you copy the records before migrating.

 You will also want to copy almost all the other records you have in your existing DNS configuration.
 (Again, the only exception being A and CNAME records for our manual configuration method.)
 You might have A, AAAA, and/or CNAME records which point various subdomains of your site to other services or APIs.
 It will be important to copy those records to Netlify.